Phone-GWP-group

 This new legislation applies to all types of packaging and aims to encourage manufacturers and distributors of packaging to use recyclable materials.

 The legislation defines packaging as any item that protects and handles goods during delivery and presentation.
-It also incorporates secondary packaging, plus transport and storage containers used within the supply chain.
+It also incorporates secondary packaging, as well as transport and storage containers used within the supply chain.

 PAP 20 logo on a printed cardboard box